What is the “quantum apocalypse” (and how much can it threaten our way of life)

 “Everything we do over the internet today, from buying things online, to banking, to social media interactions, everything we do is encrypted,” says Harri Owen, chief strategy officer at PostQuantum.

-“But once you get a working quantum computer that’s capable of breaking this encryption… you can almost instantly create the ability for whoever developed it to wipe bank accounts, completely shut down government defense systems, deplete wallets of bitcoin”.
+“But once a working quantum computer comes along that is capable of breaking this encryption…it can almost instantly create the ability for whoever developed it to be able to wipe bank accounts, completely shut down government defense systems, deplete bitcoin wallets ».

 It’s a forecast echoed by Ilyas Khan, CEO of the Cambridge and Colorado-based company Quantinuum.
 “Quantum computers will render most existing encryption methods useless,” he says.